Sathish27072005/Political_speech/README.md

 Output: Visualization and analysis of sentiment polarity over time and across presidents.

 🧪 Contents
-main.ipynb: The core Jupyter Notebook containing all data preprocessing, sentiment scoring, and visualization logic.
+main.ipynb: The core google colab containing all data preprocessing, sentiment scoring, and visualization logic.

 data/: (Not included here) Directory expected to contain the presidential speech dataset.